 But if you want to marry anyway, you better marry in December than in January from a Financial Perspective.
 If you marry in December, you will get your tax benefits for the whole year already behind you (from January to November).
 If you marry in January, you missed out on your Tax Benefits.
 The difference between December 31st vs. January 1st can mean Financial Success in Germany.

-The second determining factor (besides your income tax class) is Your Tax Rate you have to pay on Your Income.
-As nothing in Germany is particularly Easy, we have to differentiate 2 different tax rates you will have: Your marginal income tax rate and your average income tax rate.
+The second determining factor (besides your income tax class) is the tax rate you have to pay on Your Income.
+As nothing in Germany is particularly easy, we have to differentiate two different tax rates you will have: Your maximum income tax rate and your average income tax rate.

 You have to pay your average income tax rate to Finanzamt.
-The average income tax rate (red line in the graph) tells you how much your income is really Taxed as a percentage of Your Total Income.
-As you can see: The more you earn, the higher your marginal income tax rate and the higher your average income tax rate.
+The average income tax rate (red line in the graph) tells you how much your income is really taxed as a percentage of your total income.
+As you can see: The more you earn, the higher your maximum income tax rate and the higher your average income tax rate.

 The third and last Tax that is automatically deducted from your Payslip is Solidarity Tax.
 Most employees do not pay solidarity tax since 2021 anymore as the German government decided to abolish this tax for most people when it comes to income from work.
-High-earning Employees, businesses, and Investors still have to pay 5,5% solidarity tax on their income.
+High-earning employees, businesses, and investors still have to pay a 5,5% solidarity tax on their income.

 You can calculate with the Official Calculator of the German Ministry of Finance how much Solidarity Tax you should be paying with Your Income.